developer-portal/content/tech/languages/php/php-installation.md

 PHP contains simple web server which can be used instead of full-featured web server.
 It is intended to be used only for development, not for a production environment.

-You can start PHP Development Server by typing this in your project's root:
+You can start PHP development server by typing this in your project's root:

 ```
 $ sudo php --server localhost:8080 --docroot  .
 ```
-Server will be accessible on http://localhost:8080/ .
+Server will be accessible on `http://localhost:8080/`.